KSB-1789/project_folder/README.md

 ```

 **How it works:**
-- The system automatically detects which timetable is active based on the current date
+- **Priority System**: Special timetables take priority over normal ones when active
-- Attendance calculations use the schedule and weights from the active timetable
+- **Smart Switching**: The system automatically detects which timetable is active
-- You can create different timetables for exam periods, workshops, or other special schedules
+- **Attendance Calculation**: Only counts attendance from the currently active timetable
-- All existing attendance data is preserved when switching between timetables
+- **Data Preservation**: All attendance records are preserved when switching between timetables

 ### Custom Subject Weights